|Account Links: Account Login | Apply for Handicap Certificate | Create PHRF Web Account | Locate your PHRF Region|

 Section 5.6 - The immediate Past President shall continue to be a member of the Executive Committee.
 If the immediate Past President does not continue as a member of the Association, this position shall be vacant until election of a new President of the Association.
 The Past President shall assist new Officers in the transition into their new position, and may have other duties as assigned by the Board of Delegates or the President.

-Section 5.7 -The day-to-day decisions affecting the PHRF of the Chesapeake shall lie with the Executive Committee, compose of the President, the two Vice Presidents, the Secretary/Treasurer and the Immediate Past President.
-Any and all such decisions must conform to the existing by-laws and be subject to approval or modification at the Annual Meeting of the Board of Delegates.
+Section 5.7 -The day-to-day decisions affecting the PHRF of the Chesapeake shall lie with the Executive Committee, compose of the President, the two Vice Presidents, the Secretary, the Treasurer and the Immediate Past President.
+Any and all such decisions must conform to the existing by-laws and be subject to approval or modification at a meeting of the Board of Delegates at a meeting or collaboration.

 Section 5.8 - Service Fees.
 The Executive Committee is authorized to establish and administer service fees.

-Section 5.9 -The Executive Secretary shall, at the direction of the Executive Committee, make editorial changes to the by- laws and fleet policies to ensure continuity in the Yearbook.
+Section 5.9 -The Secretary, or if designated, the Executive Secretary, shall at the direction of the Executive Committee, make editorial changes to the by- laws and fleet policies to ensure the web site is up to date and for continuity in the Yearbook.

 Article VI - Handicappers

-Section 6.2 - The Chief Handicappers shall appoint such numbers of Area Handicappers as may in their judgment be appropriate to handicap member's sailboats, to be approved by the Board of Delegates at the Annual Meeting.
+Section 6.2 - The Chief Handicappers shall appoint such numbers of Area Handicappers as may in their judgment be appropriate to handicap member's sailboats, to be approved by the Board of Delegates at the Delegates meeting or collaboration.
 Each Area Handicapper so appointed shall be responsible for handicapping the sailboats in a specific area assigned to him/her.
 The chief handicapper of either region will have the authority to assign replacement handicappers if an individual handicapper is no longer able to serve.
-The numbers and qualifications for new Area Handicapper nominees including their sailing, racing and handicapping expertise to include analytical and administrative abilities shall be provided to the Board of Delegates 30 days prior to the Annual Delegates Meeting for review.
+The numbers and qualifications for new Area Handicapper nominees including their sailing, racing and handicapping expertise to include analytical and administrative abilities shall be provided to the Board of Delegates 30 days prior to the Delegates meeting or collaboration for review.

 Section 6.3 - The Handicappers appointed pursuant to Sections 6.1 and 6.2 shall constitute a Board of Handicappers for Region IV and a Board of Handicappers for the remaining Regions and each shall periodically communicate to establish or confirm handicaps for new sailboats located within their Regions, and to consider old handicaps previously granted.
 Establishment or change of handicaps shall be by majority vote.
 If the Board of Handicappers shall establish two different ratings for the same kind of boat, the two Chief Handicappers shall resolve the difference, and insure the final base rating falls in the normally prescribed rating differential.